Hit by a Car? Get a Free Consultation With a Pedestrian Accident Lawyer

 Common Reasons Crosswalk Accidents Occur

-- Engineering issues: If an intersection was not well thought out, there is more room for error on the driver’s end.
+- Engineering Issues: If an intersection was not well thought out, there is more room for error on the driver’s end.

-- Drivers not following laws: Speeding is a common traffic law people overlook that has serious side effects.
+- Drivers Not Following Laws: Speeding is a common traffic law people overlook that has serious side effects.

-- Pedestrians not following crosswalk signs: If the crosswalk symbol says “no walking,” do not walk.
+- Pedestrians Not Following Crosswalk Signs: If the crosswalk symbol says “no walking,” do not walk.

 Ready to Talk to a Lawyer Who Has Your Back?

-Serious Injuries
+Serious Pedestrian Injuries

-Pedestrian accidents are often traumatic because your body cannot take the impact of a motor vehicle.
-The accident injuries are usually serious, if not fatal, resulting in significant medical expenses or even a wrongful death.
+The accident injuries are usually serious, if not fatal, resulting in significant medical expenses or even wrongful death.

 Here are typical injuries of someone hit by a car while walking: